CICE-Consortium/Icepack/doc/source/science_guide/sg_thermo.rst

 If ``tr_fsd=true``, floes may weld together thermodynamically during freezing conditions according to the probability that they overlap, assuming they are replaced randomly on the domain.
-Evolution of the FSD is described using a coagulation, solved following :cite:`Filbet2004` and :cite:`Roach18`.
+Evolution of the FSD is described using a coagulation equation.
 The total number of floes that weld with another, per square meter, per unit time, in the case of a fully covered ice surface was estimated from observations in :cite:`Roach18b`.
-In its original implementation, with 13 floe size categories, the tendency term for floe welding was divided by a constant equal to the area of the largest floe, XX, with this choice made  as the product of sensitivity studies to balance the climatological tendencies of wave fracture and welding.
-So that results do not vary as the number or range of floe size categories varies, we fix this scaling coefficient, which may be modified in XX.
+In its original model implementation, with 12 floe size categories, the tendency term for floe welding was divided by a constant equal to the area of the largest floe, (approx 2 km^2), with this choice made
+as the product of sensitivity studies to balance the climatological tendencies of wave fracture and welding.
+So that results do not vary as the number or range of floe size categories varies, we fix this scaling coefficient, c_weld.

 If the latent heat flux is negative (i.e., latent heat is transferred from the ice to the atmosphere), snow or snow-free ice sublimates at the